Lambrook School A GSG School

 London market growing quickly, ‘but we won’t be the London school in the country,’ says head.
 A bit of London vs not-London awareness amongst parents – logistics mean that there are London-specific socials at the pub in Brook Green – though dedicated London rep encourages people to get involved and lots of Londoners make it to Saturday chapel and match teas.
 Buses leave too early for London pupils to take part in most after-school activities, ‘but they pack a huge amount into the rest of the day,’ say parents, delighted that their children get home ‘at 6pm having done their homework and their running around’.

 School hit headlines when the Prince and Princess of Wales made the decision to send Prince George, Princess Charlotte and Prince Louis here in September 2022.
 But parents tell us you’d have no idea the royal trio were even there – ‘all very discreet and low-key’.
-It’s early days, of course, and we’ll keep a beady eye on how it affects admissions in the longer term.
+We'll be sure to keep a beady eye on how it affects admissions in the longer term.
 The school is a 15-minute drive from the royal family’s reported home, Adelaide Cottage.

 ‘Welcoming, thoughtful, warm’ induction for newbies including handwritten card from new buddy.
 ‘There are so many WhatsApp groups,’ said one mum, ‘for our year, for our area, for our minibus.’
 ‘If there was anything I didn’t know at the beginning there were five different people I could ask,’ says another.
 A sociable school – ‘there’s always great cake at match teas’ – and every parent we spoke to seemed to be off to a Lambrook get-together soon.